AtlasOfLivingAustralia/biocache-hubs/README.md

 **biocache-hubs** is a Grails plugin that provides the core functionality for the _Atlas of Living Australia_ (ALA) [Occurrence search portal](http://biocache.ala.org.au/search) (Biocache) front-end.

-This application/plugin provides a web UI for a back-end service called [**biocache-service**](https://github.com/AtlasOfLivingAustralia/biocache-service) (see [biocache-service API](http://biocache.ala.org.au/ws)) - a full-text search and record retreival for occurrence data records, using JSON data format.
+This application/plugin provides a web UI for a back-end service called [**biocache-service**](https://github.com/AtlasOfLivingAustralia/biocache-service) (see [biocache-service API](http://biocache.ala.org.au/ws)) - a full-text search and record retrieval for occurrence data records, using JSON data format.

 An example Grails application that uses this plugin, is the [**generic-hub**](https://github.com/AtlasOfLivingAustralia/generic-hub) app.
 There are other implementations listed in the [ALA Github repository](https://github.com/AtlasOfLivingAustralia?query=-hub) (all implementations have a suffix '-hub').